Krevace/Krevace/README.md

 </div>

 # About Me
 I love modding games, making them, and messing around with Arduino.
 Welcome to my Github!
-Take at look at some of the projects I've been able to scrap together.
-On some of my older ones, you might find a retrospective pointing out anything I could improve on.
+Take at look at some of the projects I've been able to scrape together.
+On some of my older ones, you might find a writeup on what I think I could've done better.
 - From: Virginia Beach
 - Attending: Virginia Tech